kevicai/return-leetcode-dislikes/README.md

 ### Setup
 1. Go to chrome://extensions/
 2. Turn on "Developer mode" at top right corner
-3. Click "Load unpacked" at top left corner and select the dist folder in this repo
+3. Click "Load unpacked" at top left corner and select the 'dist' folder in this repo
 ### Running
-1. Click the reload button in th extensions page
+1. Click the reload button in the extensions page
 2. Go to a leetcode problem page and check browser console for values